fpsom/elixir-ml-biostats-hackathon/episode-02.md

   <img width="1080" height="720" src="images/features_scores_e02.png">
 </p>

-We have sorted features based on their scores
+We have sorted features based on their scores and printed them in our console.
+Moreover, the barplot visualizes the information from scores.
+The next step is to determine a threshold in scores, to decides which features to keep.
+Based on our data, a decent choice would be to select features with score higher than `500`, meaning the top-9 features.
+This is accomplished by the following code:

+test:

+`math $x \cdot y = z$`

 ## References